- Our winter trips start at the end of November (depending on weather) and continue until April.

 - Bring gloves made of silk, fleece or wool to wear under the driving mittens.

 - Avoid wearing tight socks or too many pairs of socks as this restricts your blood circulation which will make your feet cold.
 Cotton socks should also be avoided as they are cold when they get wet from your feet sweating.
 It is best to wear a liner sock, a thin merino wool sock or any other winter activity sock and then a wool or thermal sock over the top, which can be provided by us.

-- Our guides are trained in and used to dealing with winter conditions and are qualified first aiders.
-We ensure the safety of our safaris by checking routes and conditions using various different technologies including 4G phones as well as GPS devices.
+- Our guides are trained in and used to dealing with winter conditions and are qualified in giving first aid.
+We ensure the safety of our safaris by checking routes and conditions using various different technologies including 4G capable phones as well as GPS devices.
 However, our guides have excellent local knowledge and will also have with them and know how to read paper maps showing up to date snowmobile routes.